supragya/supragya.github.io/content/posts/writing-graph-trees/index.md

 type NodeRef = Rc<RefCell<Node>>;

+/// Graph is a parent struct that ensures each of the `Node` generated
+/// is unique in its identifiers.
+Also holds reference to all the nodes
+/// in `nodes`.
 #[derive(Default)]
 struct Graph {
     nodes: Vec<NodeRef>,
     unique_id_latest: usize,
 }

+/// Adjecency List description of a `Node`.
+Each `Node` remembers
+/// its neighbors (outwards), i.e. if node `A` has `B` in its `edges`,
+/// `A -> B` is a directed edge.
+Undirected graphs have both the edges
+/// in their representation. `A` holds `B` in its edges, and `B` holds
+/// `A` in its.
 struct Node {
     unique_id: usize,
     value: usize,